weiping-bj/SCP-Workaround-in-AWS-ChinaRegions/README-ENG.md

 1. scp-boundary: Statements of which resources are protected, which is normally not changed
 2. scp-permission：Statements of permission boundaries for IAM entities in Pro Account, administrator writes this json file according to the standard IAM policy specification based on the actual requirements

-The content of the above two json documents will be illustrated in the deployment section.
+The content of the above two json documents will be illustrated in the deployment section. <mark>The permissions boundary policy that is finally attached to the IAM entity: **scpPolicy = scpBoundary + scpPermission**</mark>

 # Deployment and Operation Guide